 That happened 11 years later.
-“My kidney function went downhill fast, from about 20 percent to 11 percent over a month or two,” said the now-42-year-old Raleigh mom of two.
+“My kidney function went downhill fast, from about 20% to 11% over a month or two,” said the now-42-year-old Raleigh mom of two.
 “I felt awful: swollen feet, headaches, dizziness, exhaustion.”
 Her local provider told her it was time to start thinking about dialysis -- and about getting on a transplant waiting list.

 Choosing a Kidney Transplant Center

 Lavalette and her husband, Cory, began searching for a kidney transplant center -- checking success rates, expertise, and time spent on the waitlist.

 Duke Health met their criteria.
 Its program performs more than 150 kidney transplants a year and ranks in the top 20% for transplant rate nationally.
 It also has the fastest time from referral to evaluation in the state of North Carolina.

 Even more reassuring for Lavalette was that one of her earlier doctors had chosen Duke when he needed organ transplant surgery.
 “If this wonderful doctor who took great care of me picked Duke for his transplant, that’s where I was going,” she said.

 Lavalette’s decision was confirmed when she met Duke nephrologist, Matthew J. Ellis, MD.
 “Dr. Ellis was full of information, answering all our questions,” she said.
 “But he asked me questions, too.
 He was curious how he could best serve me.”